cisc3160-PL/crud-server/README.md

 # CRUD Server
-Backend using PERN stack (PostgreSQL, Express, React, Node).
+Backend using Express and Node.js

 ## Installation
 Install dependencies using yarn: